albert-nieto/PyTetris/README.md

 # PyTetris
-Tretris implemented in Python using the Pygame library
+Tetris implemented in Python using the Pygame library